ajohlander/anjo-matlab/README.md

 Use the functions from any directory using:
 >  anjo.function_name(...)

+View help for the repo by typing in Matlab
+> help anjo
+or
+> doc anjo

 Most "get functions" requires data to have been downloaded to a directory "~/Data/caalocal".
 Can use anjo.import_c_data to download data to this local directory.